sergioteula/proxyrequests/README.md

-# proxyrequests
+# proxyrequests for Python
-Browse the web privately with automatic proxies
+Python HTTP requests with automatic proxies